planetarysoftware/TSC/Project-Lifecycle.md

-# ASC Software Organization Project Lifecycle
+# Planetary Software Organization Project Lifecycle

-> This is a draft document that requires review and approval by the ASC Software Organization TSC and the ASC Management Team.
+> This is a draft document that requires review and approval.

 ## Project Definition

-The ASC Software Organization hosts several "Top-Level Projects (TLPs)."
-These projects are autonomous from each other and governed by their own TC (Technical Committee) and chartered by the ASC TSC.
+The Planetary Software Organization hosts several "Top-Level Projects (TLPs)."
+These projects are autonomous from each other and governed by their own TC (Technical Committee) and chartered by the Planetary Software TSC.

 Projects are free to create "Working Groups" which are autonomous groups collaborating to fulfill a set of responsibilities.
-Working Groups are eventually chartered by the TC.
+Working Groups are eventually chartered by their project TC.
 The TSC also charters its own Working Groups.

 ```